Skip to cookie consent Skip to main content

 Around 1 million people in the United States are living with multiple sclerosis (MS).
 MS is a chronic disease that can affect your brain, spinal cord, and the optic nerves behind your eyes.
 It’s most often diagnosed in adults between the ages of 20 and 40, but can occur in young children and older adults as well.

 Although there is no known cure for MS, there are effective treatments that can reduce the risk of attacks and slow the course of the disease.
 With early detection and treatment, you may be able to help slow its progression.
-And according to Mass General Brigham neuroimmunologist Michael Levy, MD, PhD, “It’s important to get treatment [as soon as possible] to prevent longer-term damage to your nervous system.”
+“It’s important to get treatment [as soon as possible] to prevent longer-term damage to your nervous system,” says Michael Levy, MD, PhD, a Mass General Brigham neuroimmunologist.

 If you are concerned about MS, you may be wondering what to look for and when to seek care.
-Drs.
-Galetta and Levy discuss the early signs of MS to watch for in women and in men.
+Dr. Levy discusses the early signs of MS to watch for in women and in men.

 What causes MS?